 Dosage form: tablet, delayed release

-The tablets are to be swallowed whole with liquid.
+- Swallow VIMOVO tablets whole with liquid.
 Do not split, chew, crush or dissolve the tablet.
-VIMOVO is to be taken at least 30 minutes before meals.
+Take VIMOVO at least 30 minutes before meals.

-Naproxen-containing products are not recommended for use in patients with moderate to severe or severe renal impairment (creatinine clearance <30 mL/min) [see Warnings and Precautions (5.6, 5.7) and Use in Specific Populations (8.7)].
+Naproxen-containing products are not recommended for use in patients with moderate to severe or severe renal impairment (creatinine clearance less than 30 mL/min) [see Warnings and Precautions (5.6), Use in Specific Populations (8.7)].

 Monitor patients with mild to moderate hepatic impairment closely and consider a possible dose reduction based on the naproxen component of VIMOVO.